-When we are reviewing your appeal, we take another careful look at all of the information about your coverage request.
+• When we are reviewing your appeal, we take another careful look at all of the information about your coverage request.
 We check to see if we were following all the rules when we said no to your request.
-We may contact you or your healthcare provider or other prescriber to get more information.
+We may contact you or your doctor or other prescriber to get more information.

-Deadlines for a "fast appeal"
+Deadlines for a fast appeal